 to ensure that changes don't break the build.
 After completing a build

 successfully, CQ will invoke Ninja again and expect Ninja to report

-"no work to do".
-This serves as a soundness check, since a correct build graph
+do".
+This serves as a soundness check, since a correct build graph is expected

 If this soundness check fails then CQ will report a failure on a step named